Worcester, England: Modern era

 By the late 18th century Worcester's cloth industry had developed into a major centre for glove-making industry, employing around 30,000 people in the area at its peak employed by over 150 firms making half the gloves in Britain and with large worldwide exports.
 The industry had declined by the mid 20th century due to low import duty on foreign competitors and cheaper products.
 Surviving manufacturers concentrated on high-end fashionable goods with one company still making gloves for the Royal Family as of 2011.

 Riots took place in 1831 reflecting discontent with the city administration and the lack of democratic representation.
 Citizens petitioned the House of Lords for permission to build a County Hall.
 Local government reform took place in 1835 creating elections for councillors.
 The Shire Hall, which was designed by Charles Day and Henry Rowe in the Greek Revival style, was completed in 1835.

 In 1815 the Worcester and Birmingham Canal opened.
-Railways reached Worcester in 1850 with Shrub Hill station and Foregate Street stationin the middle of the city was opened in 1860.
+Railways reached Worcester in 1850 with Shrub Hill station and in 1860 when Foregate Street station was opened.
 The railways created many jobs building passenger coaches and signalling in the Worcester Engine Works alongside Shrub Hill Station.
 Their 1864 polychrome brick building was probably designed by Thomas Dickson.

 The British Medical Association (BMA) was founded in 1832 in the board room of the old Worcester Royal Infirmary building in Castle Street.

 The Kays was one of the most successful mail-order business in the UK and was founded in Worcester in 1889.
 It and operated from a large warehouse and many premises in the city where it remained as a major employer until 2007.
 The warehouse was demolished in 2008 and replaced by housing.
 In 1882 in the huge former railway factory alongside Shrub Hill station, the city hosted the Worcestershire Exhibition with sections for fine arts, historical manuscripts and industrial items, receiving over 222,000 visitors.